OpenRiskNet/home/openshift/minishift_local_machine.md

 and 2GB RAM.
 With only this don’t try to deploy too much, or expect too much from the OpenShift logging and metrics services etc.

+>	This guide has been verified with `xhyve` (using the latest/HEAD commit
+	from 9th August 2016) and `VirtualBox` (v1.5.26) on macOS Sierra.

+>	This guide has been verified with `Chrome` v 60.0.3112.113 and `Firefox`
+    v49.0.1 on macOS Sierra.
+We have experienced stability issues with the Safari browser (using v10.1.2 on macOS Sierra) so, at the moment, recommend avoiding it for now.

->	In order to run minishift it needs a hypervisor to start the virtual machines
-	that it will create.
+In order to run minishift it needs a hypervisor to start the virtual machines that it will create.
 You therefore need to make sure that your hypervisor of choice is installed and enabled before you execute `minishift start` later in this guide.
 A number are available.
-The default VM it uses is `xhyve` but you can also use `VirtualBox` or `VMWare Fusion`, amongst others.
-Installation
+The default VM it uses is `xhyve` but you can also use `VirtualBox` or `VMWare Fusion`.

->	This guide has been verified with `xhyve` (using the latest/HEAD commit
-	from 9th August 2016) and `VirtualBox` (v1.5.26) on macOS Sierra.

->	This guide has been verified with `Chrome` v 60.0.3112.113 on macOS Sierra.
-	There appear to be stability issues with the Safari browser (using v10.1.2 on macOS Sierra) so, at the moment, the best advice is to use Chrome.

 To install `xhyve` on OSX you can use `brew` to install both it and the Docker machine driver: